ryucc/ReRe/README.md

 ### Final objects
 ### Global Variables

+## Known Issues
+hashCode() and isEqual() might break, because we are subclassing.

 ## Contributions

 Please raise bug reports and issues first.
-I'm not ready to accept PRs yet.

-## Known Issues
+## Special Thanks

-hashCode() and isEqual() might break, because we are subclassing.
+Thanks to all my friends and family who I kept pitching this idea to.
+The support and opposition both help me decide what to spend time on.